Mrngilles/Mrngilles.github.io/_posts/2016-03-28-autovirtualenv.md

 I would be lynched if I did not use this library for the project documentation.
 It is the most widely used documentation package in python, and is very easy to use.
-You just have to write .rst files, write properly your docstrings, and creating the documentation is as easy as "make html", or "make latexpdf", or even "make man", outputting your documentation in the desired format.
+You just have to write .rst files, write properly your docstrings, and creating the documentation is as easy as `make html`, or "make latexpdf", or even `make man`, outputting your documentation in the desired format.
 The rst format also allows you to write your documentation as ipython notebooks and export them.
 For more information, look at my post on [Packtpub](https://www.packtpub.com/books/content/using-jupyter-write-documentation).